magaliek/dat152-project2/README.md

 You will then receive a response with the access_token.
 - Copy the access\_token and replace the `admin.token.test` , `user.token.test` , `user3.token.test` in the `application.properties` with these new values.
 When they expire, you need to request for new tokens and replace the old ones.
-- Copy your solutions from Task 3 and secure the endpoints by using @PreAuthorize annotation
+- Copy your solutions from Tasks 1 & 2 and secure the endpoints by using @PreAuthorize annotation.
 - All /authors, /books, and /order endpoints can only be accessed by ADMIN user role
-- All /users/{id} endpoints must be accessible to the correct authenticated user or an admin user.
+- All /users/{id} endpoints must be accessible only to the correct authenticated user or an admin user.
 For example, user1 can only access /users/1 but not /users/2.
 An admin must be able to access all the endpoints.
 - Test your solutions.